krahets/hello-algo/en/docs/chapter_searching/searching_algorithm_revisited.md

 ## Choosing a search method

-Given a set of data of size $n$, we can use a linear search, binary search, tree search, hash search, or other method to retrieve the target element.
+Given a set of data of size $n$, we can use a linear search, binary search, tree search, hash search, or other methods to retrieve the target element.
 The working principles of these methods are shown in the figure below.

 ![Various search strategies](searching_algorithm_revisited.assets/searching_algorithms.png)